-This butter sage roasted chicken uses individual chicken pieces instead of a whole chicken, and is cooked at a lower temperature for a juicy and super tender end result.
+This Five Ingredient Sage Butter (Faux) Roasted Chicken uses individual chicken pieces instead of a whole chicken, and is cooked at a lower temperature for a juicy and super tender end result.
 It’s the perfect easy, weeknight meal!

 I have a ridiculous amount of fall meals I love, but the ones I’m truly passionate about, are the ones that are not only comforting and delicious, but easy as well.

 Roast chicken falls in this narrow category, as it basically oozes fall and cooler weather, and all you need is a rinsed chicken, a liberal amount of salt, and an oven to achieve a near-perfect dinner.
 Some of my favorite recipes you can find here, here or here.

 While you can’t replace the beauty and ‘WOW’ factor of a whole roast chicken, it doesn’t, however, fall in to the next coveted category of being quick.
 Yes, most of the hands-on time for a roast chicken in minimal, but the cooking time can wander up near an hour and a half, depending on the size of your bird.
 Most of the time, this isn’t a problem, since I plan ahead, but when I get an impromptu craving for a roast chicken at approximately 4:30pm, and need dinner on the table by 6pm, I quickly realize, time is not on my side.